Walking Shoes vs Running Shoes: What’s the Difference?

 Picture yourself out for a run.
 What does your body do?
 Your legs swing back and forth; your heel or midfoot strikes the ground; and you roll forward and push off your forefoot with each step.
 Now, think about how many steps you take, even on short runs.
 That’s a lot of pounding on your feet—between two and three times your body’s weight worth of force per step!

 - Cushioning – Running shoes typically bulk up the cushioning in the areas that hit the ground frequently—the heel and forefoot.
 This extra cushioning helps absorb some of the impact when your feet strike the ground, especially for a trail runner, where the natural landscape may be rougher and extra cushion is essential.
+If you are a trail runner, be sure to invest in a good pair of trail running shoes, as they offer the traction and support you’ll need for hiking those trails.

 - Support – Without getting too technical, there are several different types of running shoe arch support.
 The support you need varies based on how your foot hits the ground and rolls forward.
 Some running shoes can help your motion control if your feet roll too far inward or outward when you run.